 General Financial Aid Questions

-No, The Financial Aid Office remains open and ready to assist you via phone and online methods.
+No, The Financial Aid Office remains open and ready to assist you in person or via the phone and other online methods.
 Please refer to our website for the latest announcements, office hours, and contact numbers.

 - A blue pass on your app means that your vaccination card has been uploaded and verified on the MyVCCCD app.